oli-lang/oli/docs/source/index.rst

 Project stage
 ~~~~~~~~~~~~~

-Oli project is still in a precarious beta public preview version
+Oli is still a work in progress precarious beta project.
-and it's work in progress project.

-Please, consider this before take this as a serious stuff
+Please, consider this before take it as a serious stuff

 Document stage
 ~~~~~~~~~~~~~~